Willamette Valley Pinot Noir: Top 7 Producers In 2022

 Founded in 1984, Evening Land Vineyards sources all of its grapes from Seven Springs Estate, located in the Eola-Amity Hills.
 This winery is LIVE certified, meaning “Low Impact Viticulture and Enology.”
 This certification is unique to Oregon.

-This winery also boasts some of the highest scores given to Oregon Pinot, including reaching #3 in Wine Spectators Top 100 in 2015.
+This winery also boasts some of the highest scores given to Oregon Pinot Noir, including reaching #3 in Wine Spectators Top 100 in 2015.

 The Four Graces

 This winery has reached the Wine Spectator Top 100 list on more than one occasion.
-Most recently in 2018, when they had, not one, but two wines make the list.
+Most recently for their Four Graces Pinot Noir 2018.
+They had, not one, but two wines make the list.

 Shop Four Graces Pinot Noir

-Surely if I haven’t convinced you to check out the Willamette Valley, then nothing will!
+Surely if I haven’t convinced you to check out the Willamette Valley’s Pinot Noir, then nothing will!
 Seriously, this place is special.
-I’m not just saying that because I put my heart and soul into the Valley last year, it really is where some of the best Pinot in the world is coming from.
+I’m not just saying that because I put my heart and soul into the Valley last year, it really is where some of the best Pinot Noir in the world is coming from.

 If I can offer just one piece of advice – don’t just drink the popular stuff.
 Chardonnay, Riesling, Gewurztraminer, and even Syrah are the unsung heroes of this region.